CredentialHunter/CredentialHunterAction_Public/README.md

         jar_parms: '-r . -j output.json -cmax 10 --skip-refs'
         license: ${{ secrets.credential_hunter_license }}

-This will create an output file "output.json" which you can then upload, commit, send to your favorite dashboard, etc.
+This will create an output file, "output.json" which you can then upload, commit, send to your favorite dashboard, etc.
+IMPORTANT: if you ask us about a specific finding, _please_ mangle the found credential before sending it in plain text.

-For example we could use Github's Artifacts to store the results by adding this step after the Credential Hunter scan:
+For example, we could use Github's Artifacts to store the results by adding this step after the Credential Hunter scan:

         name: Archive production artifacts
         uses: actions/upload-artifact@v3